CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-LOG-ANALYTICS.md

 # Exercise 6: Monitoring using Log Analytics

+Windows Virtual Desktop uses Azure Monitor for monitoring and alerts like many other Azure services.
+This lets admins identify issues through a single interface.
+The service creates activity logs for both user and administrative actions.

 ### **Task 1: Create Log Analytics**

 1. On the Azure portal, click on **Create a resource** given under Azure services.